open-feature/ofep/004-OFEP-kubernetes-sync-servic.md

 })
 ```

-I believe an _indexinformer_ would be overkill at this point, unless we're looping over all the featureflagconfigurations in the cluster and they list in their hundreds.
+I believe a _sharedinformer_ might be appropriate over indexed, unless we're looping over all the featureflagconfigurations in the cluster and they list in their hundreds.

 <img src="images/004-02.png" width="850px;">